miloserdev/openbmc/poky/documentation/sdk-manual/using.rst

 .. note::

-   For a side-by-side comparison of main features supported for a standard SDK as compared to an extensible SDK, see the ":ref:`sdk-manual/intro:introduction`" section.
+   For a side-by-side comparison of main features supported for a standard SDK as compared to an extensible SDK, see the " Introduction
+   " section.

 You can use a standard SDK to work on Makefile and Autotools-based projects.
-See the ":ref:`sdk-manual/working-projects:using the sdk toolchain directly`" chapter for more information.
+See the "`Using the SDK Toolchain
+Directly <#sdk-working-projects>`__" chapter for more information.

 Why use the Standard SDK and What is in It?
 ===========================================